Varol Cagdas Tok

 The Cost Asymmetry in Application Processing

 Every application operation has a cost profile: how much CPU it requires, how much memory it allocates, how long it holds database connections, how many I/O operations it performs.
-These costs are not uniform across operations.
+These costs are not uniform.
 A static file read may cost microseconds.
 A complex search across an unindexed table may cost seconds.
-A resource that renders a high-resolution image on request may cost several hundred milliseconds of CPU.

 The attack surface is the gap between the cost of requesting an operation and the cost of performing it.
-If a request costs the attacker 500 bytes of network traffic and costs the server 500 milliseconds of CPU, the attacker can exhaust server CPU with a request rate of roughly 2 requests per second per core.
-This is available to any internet-connected host without special tools or infrastructure.
+If a request costs the attacker 500 bytes of network traffic and costs the server 500 milliseconds of CPU, the attacker can exhaust server CPU with roughly 2 requests per second per core.

 Three factors determine the size of this gap:

-Operation complexity: operations that require traversing large data structures, performing cryptographic computation, or calling external services are more expensive than simple memory reads.
-Applications that expose expensive operations without authentication or rate limiting maximize the gap.
+Operation complexity: operations requiring traversal of large data structures, cryptographic computation, or external service calls are more expensive than simple memory reads.
+Applications exposing expensive operations without authentication or rate limiting maximize the gap.

 Input-dependent cost: operations whose cost depends on input provided by the requester are particularly dangerous.
-A search query whose performance degrades with input length, a regex whose backtracking behavior is input-dependent, or a deserialization routine whose cost scales with the nesting depth of the provided structure all allow the attacker to maximize cost by crafting inputs specifically to trigger the expensive case.
+A search query whose performance degrades with input length, a regex whose backtracking is input-dependent, or a deserialization routine whose cost scales with nesting depth all allow the attacker to maximize cost by crafting inputs that trigger the expensive case.

 HTTP as the Dominant Attack Surface

 HTTP is the most common application-layer attack vector because it is the most widely exposed application protocol and because HTTP request processing in typical web applications is computationally expensive.
 A request triggers routing, middleware execution, database queries, template rendering, and response serialization.
-The cost of this pipeline, measured in CPU cycles and I/O operations, is several orders of magnitude greater than the cost of transmitting the request.
+The cost of this pipeline is several orders of magnitude greater than the cost of transmitting the request.

 Search Endpoint Exhaustion